Resources for educators

 Identify clear connections between learning material and the opportunities offered by STEM Careers for both genders.
 Interactive websites such as Future You and the Girls in STEM Toolkit clearly show the connections between subject areas and STEM careers with equal representation across the genders.

 6) Reduce bias and stereotypes in activities and play

-Being aware of our language and actions when doing activities with students can help us avoid reinforcing stereotypes and reduce the effect of our biases.
-Role model behaviour and actions that challenge stereotypes, e.g. women exploring, building and fixing, and men helping, cooking and dancing.
+Be aware of your language and actions when doing activities with students.
+Avoid reinforcing stereotypes and role model behaviour and actions that challenge stereotypes, e.g. women exploring, building and fixing, and men helping, cooking and dancing.

 For more resources on STEM education and tips on creating inclusive learning environments that encourage girls in STEM, head to the Girls in STEM Toolkit.

 Future You encourages children to dream big about the possibilities in STEM.
-Watch the campaign video below and visit the Future You website to find out more about the 12 diverse and relatable characters in STEM.
+Visit the Future You website to find out more about the exciting programs we’ve designed to inspire kids aged 8 to 12 to explore exciting and diverse careers in STEM.

 The Girls in STEM Toolkit.
 (2020).
 Classroom strategies for inclusive STEM learning environments.

 Women in STEM Decadal Plan .
 (2019).
 Australian Academy of Science